lopezpdvn/lopezpdvn.github.io/pages/tech-notes/digikam.md

 [Change path to collections on removable media]: #change-path-to-collections-on-removable-media

 ## Non-simultaneous multiple instances

+### Version >= 5.0.0

+Close digiKam and edit digikam configuration file, whose default path is `$XDG_CONFIG_HOME/digikamrc`

+    Database Name=/path/to/dir/containing/database/file/
+    Database Name Face=/path/to/dir/containing/facedatabase/file/
+    Database Name Thumbnails=/path/to/dir/containing/thumbnaildatabase/file/

+Note the trailing slashes and the fact that all paths can be the same.

+Then start digiKam.

+**Note**: Do not use command line option `--database-directory`, it doesn't seem to work for this purpose.

+### Version <5.0.0

 Close digiKam and edit digikam configuration file, whose default path is `$HOME/.kde/share/config/digikamrc`